drkamaon/redirector/README.md

-# Comic Redirector
+# Redirector™

 A website that serves as a redirector to comic sites, displaying thumbnails and information in a grid layout.
+Or your sins or whatever, all the better for those who see but don't believe.

 This project includes two versions:

 1. **Vercel Version**: Optimized for deployment on Vercel with serverless functions
 2. **Local Version**: Can be run on a local machine without external dependencies